dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

  If it is, we translate the request into Spanish for our Spanish-speaking partner and create an incident their ServiceNow SaaS system, complete with car photograph.

-Due to time constraints, the ‘extension’ will only be briefly described – we will ensure we build an end-to-end managed API before discussing the extended scenario.
+The ‘extension’ will only be briefly described – we will ensure we build an end-to-end managed API before discussing the extended scenario.

+*Going through this content may look long but don’t be put off by the sheer number of pages: Most of them are filled with screenshots and descriptions– there’s not that much “work” to actually do – we’ve created a lot of things for you to use ready-to-go.*

 Business Scenario: